A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

 \begin{remark} According to \eqref{def:lyap}-\eqref{def:P}, the considered Lyapunov function is

-We highlight the role of the parameter $\rho$, which tunes the weight assigned to the terms in $x$ with respect to the terms in $\lambda$.
-According to Theorem \ref{theo:pi}, $\rho$ must be lower bounded, i.e., the weight given to the terms in $x$ must be sufficiently large compared to the terms in $\lambda$.
-We remark that in the convergence proof of PDGD in \cite{qu19}, the Lyapunov function is defined on a non-diagonal matrix $P$, making interpreting the parameters more difficult. \end{remark}
+We highlight the role of the parameter $K_i$, which tunes the weight assigned to the terms in $x$ relative to the terms in $\lambda$.
+According to Theorem \ref{theo:pi}, a larger $K_i$ increases the bound on $\mu$, meaning that the weight given to the terms in $x$ must be sufficiently large compared to the terms in $\lambda$.
+We remark that in the convergence proof of PDGD in \cite{qu19}, the Lyapunov function is defined on a non-diagonal matrix $P$, which complicates the interpretation of the parameters. \end{remark}

-According to \cite{qu19}, PDGD is globally exponentially convergent with rate
+According to \cite{qu19}, PDGD is globally exponentially convergent with rate $\frac{1}{2}\mu_{PDGD}$

-while for the proposed PI control, the convergence rate $\mu$ is given by \eqref{tau}.
-The following result holds. \begin{corollary} If we choose sufficiently large $K_p $ and $\rho$, then